Planning Your Trip

 What to Eat & Drink

-New York City is a fun city and it's a great place for a vacation.
+New York City is an iconic vacation destination — but it can also be overwhelming to visit.
 Whether you want to spend a week or just a couple of days, planning your trip is important.
-Let's explore the best the city has to offer, learn a few travel tips, and find out how to make the most of your visit.
+Let's explore the best the city has to offer, learn a few travel tips, and find out how to make the most of your trip.

 First of all, let's begin with the things you should not do while in the city.
 New Yorkers have a set of unspoken rules and customs that everyone goes by and if you learn these, you're one step ahead of other tourists.